-Therefore, we need to recruit foster carers to work together with Charities and keep children local.
-Furthermore, if we have more foster carers, then Local Authorities don’t need to use expensive foster carers from Independent Fostering Agencies; saving money possibly for more support services?
+Therefore, we need to recruit foster carers to work with Charities and keep children local.
+Furthermore, if we have more foster carers, then Local Authorities don’t need to use expensive foster carers from Independent Fostering Agencies, saving money possibly for more support services.

 As a result, more local foster carers with Charities means children stay local and keep family connections.
 More importantly, children hold a sense of belonging from their born community.
 Subsequently, this is the community from which they have opened their hearts and is where they know they are loved.

 Verve is the change-makers in fostering recruitment.
-It’s true, we listen, but we never give up trying to find outstanding foster carers for Charities; we also have a heart that is open to our community.
+We indeed listen, but we never give up trying to find outstanding foster carers for Charities; we also have a heart that is open to our community.

 Also, many Not for Profit charities have minimal marketing budgets, so we create campaigns free of charge to let people know of their services.
 It’s a chicken and eggs situation; you need help but can’t find it because you don’t know where to look.

 And for many Charities who can’t afford expensive advertising agencies, we do it for them, especially when it is so important, like the ‘Knitted Bereavement Blankets, Hearts, Teddies & Toys Appeal’…